 The attributes to be viewed are displayed in the two buttons at the top of the view.
 Pressing the Rows or Columns button to change the target attributes.
 The resulting popover window also lets you set the maximum number of rows or columns to use; setting the limit to the upper bound (25 rows or columns) asks Tinderbox to display a separate row or column for each unique value.
 For Boolean attributes, there are only ever two bins.
 Set and List attributes always have unlimited bins, allowing each tag or element its own bin.
 For Date attributes, the date "never", if present, is always placed in its own bin.

-At the bottom of each cell that is not empty, Tinderbox shows the display attribute of one note in the cell.
+At the bottom of each cell that is not empty, Tinderbox shows a display attribute of one note in the cell.
 The Display attribute is typically $DisplayName, but may be any attribute, use the button to set the desired attribute.

 The gear-wheel icon opens a pop-up menu offering a number of ways to export data from the view: